rokithkumar/NutriScore/README.md

-# Nutritional Values Analysis
+# Calore Intake Analysis and Food Score Prediction
-Nutritional Value Analysis using Tableau and Food Score Prediction using ML Models
+Analysze the Calorie Intake Goal for Each person and Food Score Prediction using ML Models